nezhahd/Windows-11-VPS/README.md

 - After it's done, it will give you the IP address of the RDP.

-- Open your preferred remote desktop client, type the IP adress and use the credentials provided.
+- Open your preferred Remote Desktop client, type the IP adress and use the credentials provided.

 ### WARN